How to Get Rid of Copperhead Snakes

 Exclusion with copper Mesh

-• Trim your garden and mow your grass short on a regular basis
+• Trim your garden and mow your grass regularly.

-• Cover all of the entry points in your home with caulk and Stuf-Fit Copper Mesh
+• Cover all your home's entry points with caulk and Stuf-Fit Copper Mesh.

 Key Takeaways